lionnus/MAX78000-Face-Detection/README.md

    - To enable extra features, e.g. input from camera stream, the generated files have to be changed.
 Alternatively, the already synthesized files in `synthed_net` in this repository can be flashed.

 ## Results
 The project works with some accuracy.
-Fewexample outputs (retrieved from the generated `sampleoutput.h` file after synthesis), can be seen below for the RNet network.
+A few example outputs (retrieved from the generated `sampleoutput.h` file after synthesis), can be seen below for the RNet network.
 ![plot](widerfacernet_samples.png)

 The demo can be flashed on a MAXIM7800 FTHR_RevA board with the files in the `Demo/widerfaceonet_vfinal_live` folder.
 The `live-inference-utils.py` script can be used to communicate with the MAXIM7800 over UART and receive image and boundary box data every second.